 Step 1.
 Click on the Search icon or Windows logo from the taskbar, and in the search box, type Windows Terminal.

 Step 2.
-From the available top results, right-click on Windows Terminal and select Pin to Start / Pin to Taskbar option.
+From the available top results, right-click on Windows Terminal and select the Pin to Start / Pin to Taskbar option.

 If you would like to unpin Windows Terminal from the Start menu or Taskbar, repeat the above steps, and in step 2, select Unpin from Taskbar or Unpin from Start.